Billing and Account Management FAQs

 Monitoring costs with cost allocation tags

 Q: My organization needs to monitor the increase in costs so that excessive spending can be avoided.
-How do I detect the increase in spending in my AWS account?
+How do I detect the increase in spending in my Amazon Web Services account?

-Best Practice: Use CloudWatch billing alerts to monitor the spending in your AWS account.
+Best Practice: Use CloudWatch billing alerts to monitor the spending in your Amazon Web Services account.

 To manage the billing and spending more effectively, it’s a best practice to use the Amazon CloudWatch service.
 You can create alarms that watch metrics and then send notifications or automatically make changes to the resources you are monitoring when a threshold is breached.
 For example, you can create an alarm to watch your bill amount and notify you when the bill amount exceeds the threshold that you set.
 You can receive relevant reminders in your email and take actions accordingly.

 Each CloudWatch alert triggers only one notification.
 When your bill amount reaches the preset threshold value, an alert notification is sent based on the notification method that you chose.
 It’s a best practice to set different thresholds based on your budget to receive multiple alerts.
-If you use resources in both the AWS China (Beijing) Region and the AWS China (Ningxia) Region, you need to set up billing alerts in both Regions.
+If you use resources in both the Amazon Web Services China (Beijing) Region and the Amazon Web Services China (Ningxia) Region, you need to set up billing alerts in both Regions.
 You can add multiple alert receiver email addresses when setting up the SNS topic.

 To create a billing alert using CloudWatch, follow the instructions in Scenario: Monitor your estimated charges using CloudWatch.

 Q: My company has several branches.
-All branches use AWS and have individual AWS accounts.
+All branches use Amazon Web Services and have individual Amazon Web Services accounts.
 The payment processes in these branches are complex.
 Can the payments for multiple accounts in my organization be combined?

 Best Practice: Combine and manage multiple account costs with a Consolidated Billing Family.